 Thin: If your paint is thin layers and the layer you painted earlier is dry or near dry, you will be able to remove the wet paint with water, with hardly any damage to your earlier painting.
 Simply grab a clean wet brush and a clean dry cloth or kitchen paper.
 Apply the wet brush to the offending paint and dab with a kitchen towel/cloth, keep going until all the offending paint is gone – do make sure when you reapply the cloth/kitchen paper that it is clean.

 Your painting is finished and dry.
 While you were working on it earlier, you made a few mistakes along the way, you decided to leave them in but paint them over to hide them.
 You used artist-grade Titanium White and painted it on in several thin layers, leaving each one to dry before you applied the other.
 It was perfect, but only now a few days later the original paint is showing through in places.

 First, I would try to correct the problem by applying a few more thin coats of Titanium White.
 Bear in mind that it takes longer to dry than other pigments and make sure it really is dry before you apply a new coat.

 If the problem persists you can try applying an isolation coat and when that is dry another coat of Titanium White.
 This you should only do once you are completely happy with the rest of the painting.
 In effect, this is done when you deem the painting finished as the isolation coat will make the surface more slippery to paint on.

 An isolation coat is most often used between your finished painting and the varnish, it is perfectly transparent.
 The idea is that it protects your paint from being damaged by solvent when the varnish is removed and reapplied every few years, keeping the colors looking fresh and new.
-The less traditional use is to use it as a barrier between your original painting and new painting on top, eliminating show through from previously corrected areas.
+The less traditional use is to use it as a barrier between your original painting and the new painting on top, eliminating show-through from previously corrected areas.

 You can now buy an isolation coat pre-mixed, but if you have gel gloss you should just mix your own.